Christians celebrate Easter across conflict-torn Mideast

 - Seattle Tax March, Black Lives Matter protests make their way through downtown VIEW

-Many of Iraq’s Christians observed the holiday in camps for the displaced after fleeing IS and the operation to drive the militants from Mosul.
+Many of Iraq’s Christians observed the holiday in camps for the displaced after fleeing IS and the ongoing operation to drive the militants from Mosul, the country’s second largest city.
+A number of Christian villages around Mosul have been retaken from the extremists since U.S.-backed Iraqi forces launched the operation in October, but few residents have returned.

+Pakistan’s tiny Christian minority celebrated Easter amid high security after last year’s celebrations were marred by a suicide bombing that killed more than 70 people.

+The bomber had struck in a public park in Lahore that was packed with Christians as well as Muslims.
+The attack was claimed by a breakaway Taliban faction.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.